union-imgcross icon

 Employee benefits

-• Accommodation and free food
+• Accommodation and free meals.

-• Free Telephone
+• Free telephone.

 • Company vehicles or free public transport passes that can be used for work-related commutes or travel between home and work.

-• Health insurance that covers treatment cost
+• Health insurance that covers treatment costs.

-• Credit card schemes
+• Credit card plans.

-• Newspaper to be used for work
+• Newspapers used for work.

 Govt benefits